openproduce/marzipan/INSTALL.md

         $ cd marzipan-prep
         $ python register/ui.py

+* Make the computer boot directly into text mode, if desired.
+Edit /etc/default/grub and change the line that reads

+        GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"

+        to

+        GRUB_CMDLINE_LINUX_DEFAULT="quiet splash text"

+        Then run 'update-grub' and reboot.

+        $ sudo vi /etc/default/grub
+        $ sudo update-grub

+        You can then reboot, or wait until you complete the next step.

+* Make the computer's TTY1, 2, and 3 run the POS instead of prompting for
+  login:  Edit /etc/init/tty1.conf and replace the line

+        exec /sbin/getty -8 -38400 tty1

+        with

+        exec /sbin/getty -8 -n -l /home/openproduce/marzipan-prep/register/launch.sh 38400 tty1

+  Now do the same for tty2 and tty3 if desired.

+  Next reboot.
+You should find ALT-F1 through ALT-F3 run concurrent copies of the register, and ALT-F4 etc are available for administrative login.

 # Installing the web tools:

   These instructions should work on Ubuntu or Debian GNU/Linux.